KenLHua/Intro-to-Web-Development/README.md

 * https://cse134b-ken-hw2.firebaseapp.com/

 ## Description
 Hey!
-This is an archive of some work that I did in UCSD for the Intro to Web Development.
+This is an archive of some work that I did in UCSD for the class - Intro to Web Development.
 These websites were created using HTML, CSS, Javascript, as well as some open libraries.
+The website was deployed using firebase.